calee14/quake-watch/README.md

 # Notes:
 - [X] Planning to use a different type of model since neural network won't predict.
 - [ ] Scale the data. https://www.kdnuggets.com/2018/11/keras-long-short-term-memory-lstm-model-predict-stock-prices.html
+- [ ] Figure out why the training can be really bad.
+Inconsistent results
+	- [ ] Maybe add more LSTMs